cliffordlab/cliffordlab.github.io/info.md

 Select that listserv and click subscribe.

 ## Journal Club

 Students and postdocs attend and present at our journal club.

 Check out the [website](http://nematilab.info/bmijc/), which also explains how to sign up to present.

-You must do so once per semester.
+*NOTE: this is currently paused.*

 ## Google Calendars